tuaris/freebsd-desktop/README.md

 It also goes on to install some GhostBSD packages that have been ported over such as utilities and themes.

 Finally if the script detects that it's running inside of a VMware virtual machine it will trigger the install the Open VMware tools package as described at http://www.unibia.com/unibianet/freebsd/vmware-tools-smooth-mouse-clipboard-sharing-auto-resize-ghostbsd-103.

+## The Repository

+It currently takes about 5 days to build all the packages in the FreeBSD ports tree.